Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/SmartContracts.md

 Still, common operators (`+`, `-`, `*`, `/`, `<`, `>`, `=`, `!=`, `<=`, `>=`, `!`) are often understood by many expression evaluators, which
 makes common expressions understandable across clients and technology boundaries.

+**Note 2**: If the script engine understands variables or constants (such as `Now` or `NoteUtc`) that return the current date and time, using some time coordinate, such references must return the time point of the first contract signature, once the contract has received its first signature.

 ##### Transient parameters

 Transient parameters are parameters whose values are only available *in transit*, i.e. they are not persisted together with the contract.